 Finally, companies that work with hazardous materials should prepare for an emergency.
 Thinking about the possibility of an emergency should start with a prevention strategy, but it shouldn’t stop there.
 An emergency response plan is also crucial.
 Consider the most efficient and effective ways employees should respond in the event of a hazardous material igniting or spilling, for example.
 You can even contact your local first responders to apprise them of any unique hazards in your facility.
 That way, they’ll be ready to help if it’s ever necessary.

 Reliable Transport Solutions for Hazardous Goods From Klinge Corporation

 If you transport hazardous goods, you need solutions customized to help you maintain the highest possible levels of safety.
 Klinge Corporation understands the many factors that play into the safe transport of chemicals, especially when those chemicals are hazardous.

-Klinge is an innovative provider of transport refrigeration equipment, including equipment for safely shipping chemicals using explosion-proof and redundant refrigeration systems, as well as tank container refrigeration/heating units and more.
-Contact us today to talk to a specialist and learn more about how Klinge can equip you to transport hazardous goods safely.
+Klinge is an innovative provider of transport refrigeration equipment, including equipment for safely shipping chemicals using explosion-proof and redundant refrigeration systems.
+We offer container cooling units, refrigerated tankers, freezer units, pharmaceutical containers and more.
+Contact us today to talk to a specialist or request a quote and learn more about how Klinge can equip you to transport hazardous goods safely.